-Can’t enjoy your favourite ice-cream?
-Can’t snack on your favourite sweets?
+Can’t enjoy your favourite ice cream?
+Can’t snack on your favorite sweets?
 These are signs that you may suffer from sensitive teeth.
 Tooth sensitivity is a very common issue among adults and kids alike.
 It is triggered when you have hot, cold, or even sweet foods and beverages.

 Causes of Tooth Sensitivity